 Unlike Max, hired killer Vincent is a man of action, not introspection.
 He kills for cash, with zero guilt.

 Vincent is suited, steely-eyed and dangerously efficient.
 Max dresses down and is tactfully silent towards rude passengers and a belligerent boss.

-Vincent doesn’t care for LA; Angelino Max is a stranger to violent death.
+Vincent doesn’t care for LA; Angelino Max is a stranger to contract killing.
 Chalk and cheese, pineapple and pizza, right?

 In Collateral, the story’s conflict comes from the collision of opposites.
 Consider:

 - Vincent wants Max to drive him to multiple locations … but it’s against cab company rules

 - Max wants out when he discovers the real agenda … Vincent forces him to continue

 - Vincent means to kill Annie … Max wants to save her.